-A study of the Old Testament historical books (Joshua through Esther) with an emphasis on the setting, genre, structure, key dates and persons, biblical theology, and key events of these books.
-Special attention will be given to the conquest of Canaan, the sin cycle of Judges, the development of the monarchy, the Davidic Covenant, the rise and fall of Israel and Judah, the Assyrian and Babylonian threats and the Exile.
+A study of the Old Testament history (Genesis through Esther) with an emphasis on the setting, genre, structure, key dates and persons, biblical theology, and key events of these books.
+Special attention will be given to the nature and development of the covenants, the development of the monarchy, and the rise and fall of Israel and Judah.
+3 credits